SAP-samples/sap-tech-bytes/README.md

 - [2021-03-18-understand-multi-module-fiori-project](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-03-18-understand-multi-module-fiori-project) by [IObert](https://github.com/IObert)

 ## Recent Blog Posts
+- [SAP Tech Bytes meet #GeospatialTuesday: Import zipped shapefiles into SAP HANA Cloud using Database Explorer](https://blogs.sap.com/?p=1337809) by Witalij Rudnicki (Tue May 18 2021)
+  - Over years I posted quite many Geospatial Tuesday posts — short examples of what you can do with SAP HANA Spatial SQL.
+Some of those examples were based on the public free geospatial data available in Esri Shapefile format that you would import into your SAP HANA database.
+But over ...
 - [SAP Tech Bytes: FAQ Managed Approuter vs. Standalone Approuter](https://blogs.sap.com/?p=1334880) by Marius Obert (Mon May 17 2021)
   - In the past two years, I wrote a few posts that explained the nature of the managed approuter and when it can be helpful to use this feature (here and here).
 In parallel, we created a GitHub repository that contains sample projects and diagrams to make the differences between both ...
 - [SAP Tech Bytes: Adding Service Implementation to an SAP HANA Project](https://blogs.sap.com/?p=1332159) by Thomas Jung (Fri May 07 2021)